 My hammock hung just a few feet from the creek that night.
 One good thing about sleeping in a hammock is that I don’t get condensation like I do in my tent when camping near creeks.
 It’s just open space under my tarp with the therapeutic sound of the creek lulling me into a deep sleep.

-The fifth day brought me past XXX meadow and the familiar trailhead for Mount Shavano and Tabeguache Peak.
+The fifth day brought me past Lipe Meadow and the familiar trailhead for Mount Shavano and Tabeguache Peak.
 It wasn’t the most scenic day, although I did have some great vistas.
 The trail varied with some parts smooth and easy, and others ankle-twisting rocky.
 I crossed densely forested areas and some wide-open spaces.
 I saw cattle, but the wildlife was scarce.
 There were several streams and a good amount of elevation.

 The day finished at the North Fork South Arkansas River after 15.2 miles and 3600 feet elevation gain.